retro16/acsi2stm/doc/compiling.md

    timings may not be compatible with some ST DMA chips.
 You can try values between 2 and 5 for even faster performance, but this is glitchy.
  * ACSI_RTC: Setting this to 1 enables UltraSatan real-time clock compatibility.
+ * ACSI_GEMDRIVE_FIRST_LETTER: Set the first drive letter GemDrive will use.
+ * ACSI_GEMDRIVE_HIDE_INCOMPATIBLE_FILES: Hides files with names that don't match what is usually found on the ST. The higher the value, the stricter it gets.

 Rebuilding ASM code